 Nine months later, he transferred for work to London.
 From that time on, he traveled extensively, throughout Europe and Africa.
 In 1996, he started writing with a passion.
 For nearly the next two years, he wrote full time and garnered his first few publications writing as James A.Hartley.
 In 1998, he rejoined the workforce and continued his travels through Asia, the Americas and more in Europe and Africa.
 At last count, he has visited about 72 countries.

 Since then, he has continued to write and publish, primarily these days as Jay Caselberg.
 He currently still works in the consulting industry on international projects.
 He writes across many genres, both at short story and novel length, crossing the boundaries of Science Fiction, Fantasy, Mystery, and the Literary, generally with a dark edge.
 His short stories have consistently appeared in Year's Best volumes and recommended reading lists.
-He has never been shortlisted for an award,,
+He has only once been shortlisted for an award,,